rackerlabs/technical-blog/_posts/2015-06-14-Docker-CoreOS-Fleet.md

   curl http://162.242.255.73:18010/world.php
   ```

-At this point, we have database container running and a bunch of web containers running on different hosts.
-The communication between them has been established as well and we have an working PHP app.
-An optional step which I have working but skipped in this post was to run a service that watches these containers and adds them to a load balancer.
+At this point, we have a database container running and a bunch of web containers running on different hosts.
+The communication between them has been established, and we have an working PHP app.
+An optional step which I have working, but skipped in this post was to run a service that watches these containers and adds them to a load balancer.
 This is fairly trivial to do but would be specific to the load balancer service you are using.

 This covers our exploration of Docker, CoreOS and Fleet.
-There is more these tools can do to help with tighter integration but overall this combination is a good way to manage docker containers and run workloads on it.
+There is more these tools can do to help with tighter integration, but, overall, this combination is a good way to manage docker containers and run workloads on it.

 Some additional commands that help:

  * Build without cache.
 This burnt me the first time.
-Ubuntu removes old package versions from their repos and if a cached image has that version, apt-get install will try to pull that and fail.
+Ubuntu removes old package versions from their repos, and, if a cached image has that version, apt-get install will try to pull that and fail.
 Needless to say --no-cache will take longer to build.

   ```
   docker build --no-cache